Rainbow celebrations as Australians vote for same-sex marriage

 "It means that the way you feel for another person, whoever that may be, is equal," Thorpe told reporters at the Sydney celebrations.

-The voluntary poll is non-binding but Prime Minister Malcolm Turnbull immediately said he would fulfill a pledge to raise a bill in parliament with the aim of passing laws by Christmas.
+The voluntary poll is non-binding but Prime Minister Malcolm Turnbull immediately said he would fulfil a pledge to raise a bill in parliament with the aim of passing laws by Christmas.

-Turnbull played down concerns of a split in his coalition government over the policy as the conservative faction presses for amendments to protect religious freedoms that discriminate against same-sex couples.
+Turnbull played down concern of a split in his coalition government over the policy as the conservative faction presses for amendments to protect religious freedoms that discriminate against same-sex couples.

 The result marks a watershed moment for gay rights in Australia, where it was illegal in some states to engage in homosexual activity until 1997.